-Today, Austevoll Seafood operates in 18 countries and has close to 7,000 professional employees.
+Today, Austevoll Seafood operates in 18 countries and over 7,000 professional employees.
 Above all, this diversity is a source of strength for our business.
 At the same time, in order to continue building trust and follow our mission, it is crucial that all employees adhere to the Group's values and the guidelines in our Ethical Code of Conduct.
 Any international business operating across national boundaries is exposed to different national regulations, cultures, backgrounds and customs.
 With this increased complexity follows increased risk.
 Therefore, we have implemented reliable systems and routines that help us detect, prevent and stop corruption and other ethical breaches.

 Our business conduct and corporate governance are always guided by our value Act with integrity.
-Austevoll Seafood has a zero-tolerance policy towards corruption, and we hold each other to a high ethical standard in all our business dealings.
+Austevoll Seafood has a zerotolerance policy towards corruption, and we hold each other to a high ethical standard in all our business dealings.

 - Our Ethical Code of Conduct guides our decisions, including compliance with human rights and labour regulations, the promotion of a safety culture based on accident prevention, care for the environment, anti-corruption and prevention of money laundering, confidentiality of information, and antitrust practices.
-The guidelines are based on internationally recognised standards such as the UN Guiding Principles on Business and Human Rights. - Our subsidiaries are committed to adhere to our governance principles and to integrate our sustainability approach into their corporate strategies.
-Furthermore, both the board of directors of Austevoll Seafood and of our subsidiaries are required to have a designated member who is assigned extended responsibility for sustainability topics as well as ensuring that ESG risks are on the board's agenda. - Violation of the rules provided in our Ethical Code of Conduct will result in relevant sanctions, such as oral or written warnings and restrictions in current authorisations.
-Serious breaches of the rules may result in termination or dismissal.
+The guidelines are based on internationally recognised standards such as the UN Guiding Principles on Business and Human Rights. - > Our subsidiaries are committed to adhere to our governance principles and to integrate our sustainability approach into their corporate strategies.
+Furthermore, both the board of directors of Austevoll Seafood and of our subsidiaries are required to have a designated member who is assigned extended responsibility for sustainability topics as well as ensuring that ESG risks are on the board's agenda.
+The Board of Directors of Austevoll Seafood has chosen to establish a committee comprising three of its board members in order to pursue and monitor the development of this ambition further and this has been named the Committee for Social Responsibility and Sustainability.

-• External parties are required to adhere to the same ethical principles as Austevoll Seafood' employees.
+- > Violation of the rules provided in our Ethical Code of Conduct will result in relevant sanctions, such as oral or written warnings and restrictions in current authorisations.
+Serious breaches of the rules may result in termination or dismissal. - External parties are required to adhere to the same ethical principles as Austevoll Seafood' employees.
 In line with our Ethical Code of Conduct, all cooperative agreements that Austevoll Seafood or our subsidiaries take part in shall be evaluated to prevent corruption.
 As such, Austevoll Seafood works to promote healthy business in the local communities in line with the regulations set by Norwegian law.
 We also prohibit facilitation payments, and require documentation related to the use of middlemen or agents.
 Violation of the rules on corruption or influence trading can result in criminal liability for both the company and the employee.